 Hope Street is well named - it provides hope and opportunities to young people in difficult times.
 As someone who has been actively involved in the Brunswick community for almost 25 years, I am very pleased to be involved with this Board and to make a small contribution to the terrific work that is being done.

-Director and Chair of Risk Management and Compliance Committee
+Director and Chair of Millennial Advisory Group

 Role: To support the implementation of the Hope Street Strategic Plan, strong governance within a continual improvement framework.